Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 FUT hair transplants use healthy hair follicles taken from the back and sides of the scalp.
 These areas are naturally resistant to dihydrotestosterone (DHT), the hormone responsible for male and female pattern baldness.

-Permanency of hair transplants are possible with proper care and maintenance.
-These will ensure the transplanted hair remains thick and healthy for decades.
+Permanency of hair transplants are possible with proper care and maintenance, which keep the transplanted hair thick and healthy for decades.
 However, FUT does not prevent future hair loss in untreated areas.
-If a patient continues to lose hair in surrounding regions, additional sessions are required for full coverage. ensure the transplanted hair remains thick and healthy for decades.
-However, FUT does not prevent future hair loss in untreated areas.
-If a patient continues to lose hair in surrounding regions, additional sessions are required for full coverage.
+If a patient keeps losing hair in surrounding regions, additional sessions are required for full coverage.

 How Is the Procedure for FUT Hair Transplants?